Invisible Invaders

-Invisible Invaders is a 1959 science fiction film starring John Agar, Jean Byron, John Carradine and Philip Tonge.
+Invisible Invaders is a 1959 American science fiction film starring John Agar, Jean Byron, John Carradine and Philip Tonge.
 It was produced by Robert E. Kent, directed by Edward L. Cahn and written by Samuel Newman.
-The monster costume from 1958's It!
-The Terror from Beyond Space was reused in this film (purposely blurred a bit by the cameraman) to represent the invisible alien who briefly turns visible just at the point of dying.

 Plot

-Dr. Karol Noymann (Carradine), an atomic scientist, is killed in a laboratory explosion.
-His colleague, Dr. Adam Penner (Tonge), is disturbed by the accident and resigns his position and calls for changes.
+Dr. Karol Noymann, an atomic scientist, is killed in a laboratory explosion.
+His colleague, Dr. Adam Penner, is disturbed by the accident and resigns his position and calls for changes.

 At Dr. Noymann's funeral, an invisible alien takes over Noymann's dead body.
 The alien, in Noymann's body, visits Dr. Penner and tells him the Earth must surrender or an alien force will invade and take over the Earth by inhabiting the dead and causing chaos.
 The alien demonstrates to Penner that they are able to make things invisible.
-Penner tells his daughter Phyllis (Byron) and Dr. John Lamont (Robert Hutton) about the experience and asks Dr. Lamont to relay the message to the government in Washington, D.C.
+Penner tells his daughter Phyllis and Dr. John Lamont about the experience and asks Dr. Lamont to relay the message to the government in Washington, D.C.
 The government ignores the warning and Dr. Penner is labeled a crank by the media.

 Dr. Penner takes his daughter and Dr. Lamont to Dr. Noymann's grave, where they are visited by an invisible alien.
-Later, at the site of a plane crash, another alien takes over the body of a dead pilot (Don Kennedy), goes to a hockey game, chokes the announcer, and issues an ultimatum for the Earth to surrender.
+Later, at the site of a plane crash, another alien takes over the body of a dead pilot, goes to a hockey game, chokes the announcer, and issues an ultimatum for the Earth to surrender.
 Another alien takes over a dead body from a car crash and issues the same ultimatum at a different sporting event.
 The media announce the threat and the governments of the world decide to resist the invasion.
 Aliens take over more dead bodies and blow up dams, cause fires and destroy buildings, causing chaos worldwide.

-Major Bruce Jay (Agar) arrives to take Dr. Penner, Phyllis and Dr. Lamont to a secret bunker.
-On the way, they are confronted by a scared farmer (Hal Torey) who tries to take their vehicle.
+Major Bruce Jay arrives to take Dr. Penner, Phyllis and Dr. Lamont to a secret bunker.
+On the way, they are confronted by a scared farmer who tries to take their vehicle.
 The major kills the farmer and the four proceed to the bunker while an alien takes over the dead farmer's body.

 At the bunker, they are contacted by the government and tasked with stopping the alien invasion.
 They determine that the aliens are radioactive, and decide to capture an alien to conduct tests on.
 They attempt to spray an alien with acrylic to seal it in plastic, but this fails.
 They then fill a hole with the acrylic liquid and lure an alien into it.
 Once captured, the encased alien is taken to the bunker.